 - Only areas of math and/or language arts are scored

-- This is a qualitative measure used for decision-making in identifying students who have scores on either the norm-referenced measure of ability or achievement fall just below the cut score
+- This is a qualitative measure used for decision-making in identifying students who have scores on either the norm-referenced measure of ability or achievement that fall just below the cut score

 Measure of Academic Progress (MAP)